datacenter/arya/README.md

                             Where to write the .py files that come from the -d directory.
 If none is specified, it will default to SOURCEDIR
-      -i IP, --ip IP        IP address of APIC
+      -i IP, --ip IP        IP address of APIC to be pre-populated -u USERNAME, --username USERNAME
+                            Username for APIC account to be pre-populated in generated code
       -p PASSWORD, --password PASSWORD
+                            Password for APIC account to be pre-populated in generated code
-                            Password for admin account on APIC
+      -nc, --nocommit       Generate code without final commit to changes -b, --brief           Generate brief code (without headers, comments, etc) Password for admin account on APIC

 # License